Afghanistan Situation

 What is happening in Afghanistan?

-Some 3.5 million people are displaced due to conflict, and many children are out of school.
-The health care system is collapsing, fundamental rights of women and girls are under threat, farmers and herders are struggling amidst the climate crisis, and the economy is in free fall.
-Half of Afghanistan’s population experiences acute hunger.
-Conflict has subsided, but violence, fear, and deprivation remain.
+3.22 million people were internally displaced by the end of 2023, having fled their homes in search of refuge.
+Many children are out of school, the health care system is collapsing, fundamental rights of women and girls are under threat, farmers and herders are struggling amidst the climate crisis, and the economy is in free fall.

 More than half of the population of the country is currently dependent on life-saving and essential humanitarian assistance.
 This includes many internally displaced people, who often live in makeshift settlements under difficult conditions.
-The overwhelming majority of Afghans forced to flee remain within the country, as close to their homes as fighting will allow.
-Some 800,000 civilians have been displaced internally since the beginning of January 2021.
-The total internally displaced people within Afghanistan has grown to an estimated 3.4 million people.
-UNHCR is particularly worried about the impact of the conflict on women and girls.

 How can I help people in Afghanistan?

 The easiest way to give is through our secure online donation form.
 You can give monthly or one-time on behalf of an individual or a corporation.
-Your donation will help Afghani refugees and internally displaced people who need it most – our donors make our work possible.
+Your donation will help Afghan refugees and internally displaced people who need it most – our donors make our work possible.
 All contributions to the UNHCR are 100% tax-deductible.

 Where can I access the latest data and reports?